chinmayarvind23/AIvaluate/project-plan.md

 - **Grading Assistance**:
     - TAs must be able to review and refine AI-generated grades and feedback.
     - The platform must allow TAs to provide additional comments or adjustments as needed.

-- **Communication Tools**:
-    - TAs must be able to engage with students to provide additional support and clarification on assignments.
-    - The platform must support TAs in managing class discussions and answering queries.

 - **System Performance Maintenance**:
     - System administrators must be able to monitor the platform’s performance to ensure it runs smoothly and efficiently.